Adam1023/HoughTransformExperiments/README.md

 # HoughTransformExperiments
-This repository contains experiment(s) involving the Hough Transform used in ComputerVision.
+Experiment(s) involving the Hough Transform used in ComputerVision.